 When you're done setting up your pin, click Continue.

-Test your Zap and turn it on
+Test your Zap and begin using it

 You can send a test photo to Pinterest by clicking any of the testing buttons.
 You can click Skip Test if you don't want to test your Zap, but we highly recommend testing to make sure your Pinterest pin is configured how you like.